 Students applying to this online MHA program must complete an online application form and submit a professional resume, personal statement, and two letters of reference.
 Recommendations must come from the applicant’s most recent immediate supervisors and should speak to an individual’s likelihood of finding success in a graduate program.

 WKU online students enjoy remote access to the university’s writing lab, math tutoring, online learning tutorials, and career and professional development services.
 Pupils can also take advantage of discounted software, an information technology help desk, and full-text library access.

-Western Kentucky University is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Western Kentucky University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).